Finola O'Farrell: Early life

 Finola O'Farrell was educated at St Philomena's Catholic High School for Girls and later earned a bachelor's degree from Durham University in 1982.

 Career

 O'Farrell was called to the Bar in 1983 at the Inner Temple and practised construction and energy law.
 In 2002, she became a QC and was appointed as a Recorder in 2007.
 On 3 October 2016, she was appointed as a High Court judge and was appointed a Dame Commander of the Order of the British Empire in the same year.
 She is Judge in Charge of the Technology and Construction Court.
+She is also the judge responsible for the Mariana dam disaster case against BHP.

 Personal life

 In 1993, she married Stuart Andrews with whom she has one daughter.
 He died in 2010.